 It also bears the classic ninebark flower clusters, which bud out as a light pink and open to white.
 When the flowers fade, the plant produces bright red seed capsules, which themselves can be mistaken for flowers.
 Like all ninebark shrubs, Coppertina adds winter interest to the garden with its unusual, peeling bark.
 This bark accounts for the shrub’s common name “ninebark.”

 How to Grow a Coppertina Ninebark Shrub

-They should be fertilized with an all-purpose slow release fertilizer in spring.
+They should be fertilized with an all-purpose, slow-release fertilizer in spring.
 Ninebark shrubs also need good air circulation, as they are prone to powdery mildew.
-They can be pruned after flowering to make them more open and airy.
-Every 5-10 years, ninebark shrubs will benefit from a hard rejuvenating pruning.
+They can be pruned after flowering to make them more open and airier.
+Every five to ten years, ninebark shrubs will benefit from a hard rejuvenating pruning.